doekman/doekman.github.io/_drafts/Introducing-osagitfilter.md

 ========================
 Now you can combine those two ways by using the [osagitfilter utility][osagitfilter].
 Technically, it's a [git filter][] that translates AppleScript's binary format into the text-representation which then will be used by git's internal workings.

 See the [repository's readme][ogf-readme] for installation instructions.
 After that, you can put compiled script files, AppleScript applications and script bundles in git as if they where regular text-files.
-When you clone said repository, the files are re-assembled bit-perfect when you put them into git.
+When you then clone this repository, the files are re-assembled bit-perfect.

 Let me demonstrate this by an example.
 First create a git-repository: